-If you or your loved is a victim of a medical malpractice that was the result of a healthcare provider or doctor’s negligence, then you may have a right to bring a case and recovery money damages available under Florida law.
+If you or you’re loved one is a victim of medical malpractice that was the result of a healthcare provider or doctor’s negligence, then you may have a right to bring a case and recovery money damages available under Florida law.
 Unfortunately, every single day a doctor or healthcare provider causes more injuries to their patient than the patient had prior to visiting the doctor.

 Although medical malpractice occurs with frequency, not every mistake a doctor makes creates liability or a claim for monetary damages.
 It is for these reasons it is important that if you believe you, or a loved one, may have a claim against a doctor for malpractice, you immediately contact the West Palm Beach medical malpractice lawyers who focus their law practice on handling hospital and medical injury cases, such as the Shiner Law Group.

 At our law office, our attorneys strongly advocate for our clients and we work on a contingency fee basis, which means you do not pay unless we win your case.